-Through continuous improvements based on engagement surveys, we are creating workplaces that are pleasant for a diverse workforce, aiming to combine our efforts to be the company we aspire to be with employee job satisfaction and a sense of growth.
+ious backgrounds can are creating workplaces aspire to be with employee job satisfaction and a sense of growth.

 FY2021 Priority Item Results and FY2025 Targets [Toyoda Gosei Co., Ltd.]

 Priority item FY2021 results FY2025 target No. of people who have taken training for executive personnel 54 65 Percentage of people who have had overseas assignments (management, technical and office personnel) 22.7% 25% No. of DX personnel trained 94 270 No. of female managers 30 40 Local executive percentage (VP and above at overseas Group companies) 31.0% [Global] 40% [Global] Percentage of managers who are mid-career hires 30.9% 30% or higher Employment of people with disabilities 2.78% [Entire Group in Japan] Achievement of legally mandated rate [All Group companies in Japan] Engagement survey results (positive evaluation) 56% 65% Average overtime hours 12.3 h/month per person Less than 10.0 h/month per person Annual paid leave taking rate 97.3% 90% or higher